laminlabs/lamin-blog/docs/launch.md

 ## Atlases

 To illustrate this, we provide free programmatic access to the world’s largest public collection of single-cell data at lamin.ai/explore.
 We did not re-curate data for 100s of millions of cells, but instead interface public biological data collections such as CellXGene, HubMAP, or the Arc Virtual Cell Atlas and make their datasets and entities queryable through easy-to-use open-source Python & R libraries.
 Instead of navigating fragmented dataset conventions, you can now query for genes, cell types, or perturbations from a single interface.
 If Lamin was a closed web platform rather than an open-source harmonizing access layer for the modern data stack, we could never have built on the work of others simply by interfacing their assets.

-So, what is a LaminDB instance?
-Imagine a “queryable git repository” designed to query, version, and share datasets instead of code.
-Both are open-source distributed platforms that can run on your laptop or in the cloud, and both track changes.
-But unlike git, LaminDB lets you query for biological data structures & entities – datasets, genes, proteins, cell types, perturbations, projects, samples – all from your programming language of choice and based on popular open standards like Postgres, SQLite, parquet, zarr, or h5ad.

 The more complex dataset collections become, the harder it is to perform reliable reproducible research.
 Even navigating a single project can become a challenge, leave alone training an AI on all datasets of a large organization, or all of humanities biological datasets.
 Hence, LaminDB provides data and code traceability, linking your models and analyses to their input datasets.